Methodology

 - Agentic — long, constraint-heavy requests that look like an agent's search query.

-Prompts are fixed.
+Prompts are fixed for the period they are active.
 We do not cherry-pick prompts week-to-week to produce a desired outcome.
-When we add or deprecate a prompt, it is logged in the methodology changelog below.
+When we add or deprecate a prompt the change is logged.

 Run cadence